 On 10 October 2025, we applied for a Drought Order from the Secretary of State on the River Ouse.

-We have applied for this order because we have experienced extremely low rainfall this year, resulting in the water level at Ardingly Reservoir approaching critically low level.
+We applied for this order because we have experienced extremely low rainfall this year, resulting in the water level at Ardingly Reservoir approaching critically low level.

 A Drought Order is similar to a Drought Permit in that it allows changes to be made to abstraction licences when there has been an exceptional shortage of rain.
 Both water companies and the Environment Agency (in England) can apply to the Secretary of State for a Drought Order to manage water resources for water supply and environmental benefit.